-A valid Ed25519 public key is defined as a point of order l on the Ed25519 curve, in the encoding specified by [BDLSY2012].
-Again, it is not required that the encoding of the y-coordinate of the public key is less than $2^{255} - 19$.
+A valid JoinSplitSig public key is defined as a sequence of 32 bytes, not in ExcludedPointEncodings, that encodes a Ed25519 public key as specified in [BDLSY2012].
+Again, it is not required that the integer encoding the y-coordinate6 of the point represented by the public key is less than $2^{255} - 19$.